BrunoJurkovic/ha-deepseek-integration/example_automation_editor.md

 ## Important Notes

-1. The `response_variable` field is crucial - it saves the response for use in later actions
+1. The `Response Variable` field will automatically appear when using this service
 2. When using the stored response, use `{{ variable_name.response }}` to access the content
 3. You can use this pattern in any automation scenario where you want AI-generated content